 If any of the reasons for contesting a divorce apply, you will need to file an Answer to the application explaining your reason for disputing the proceedings.

-Do both parties have to agree to a divorce or dissolution?
+Do both parties need to agree to a divorce or dissolution?

 Only one party needs to consider the relationship to have irretrievably broken down.
 Unless you have legal reasons to dispute the divorce, it does not matter whether you disagree with the application for divorce or dissolution.
 No other facts have a bearing on the divorce process or outcome.

-The new divorce law introduced in April 2022 is effectively saying that it takes two to remain in a marriage.
+No fault divorce is effectively saying that it takes two to remain in a marriage.

 What happens after service of the divorce papers?